-1) After an injury or medical emergency has occurred, the event will be documented in an accident/incident report, and the parent or guardian will be immediately notified.
-This report will be signed and dated by the person filling out the report, as well as by the parent/guardian who receives the report within 2 business days.
-This report will be kept in the child's records, but a copy can be obtained by contacting the Family Support Specialist.
-Additionally, if the injury or illness required medical treatment from a physician or any other medical personnel, or resulted in a death, a Serious Injury/Illness Report must be completed and submitted to DHHS Childcare Licensing Specialist within 24 hours of the occurrence.

-Prevention and Control of Communicable Diseases:

-Healthy hygiene routines are the first line of defense in illness prevention.
-These are practiced by staff and all children in our program on a daily basis.
+After an injury or medical emergency has occurred, the event will be documented in an accident/incident report and the parent will be immediately notified.
+This report will be signed and dated by the person filling out the report as well as the parent/ guardian who receives the report within 2 business days.
+This report will be kept in the child's record, but a copy can be obtained by contacting the Family Support Specialist.
+Additionally, if the injury or illness required medical treatment from a physician or any other medical personnel, or resulted in death, a Serious Injury/Illness Report must be completed and submitted to DHHS Childcare Licensing Specialist within 24 hours of the occurrence.
+Prevention and Control of Communicable Diseases: Healthy hygiene routines are the first line of defense in illness prevention.
+These are practiced by staff and all children in our program daily.
 The basic activities in which your child will be participating are:

-- Hand washing, with soap and water: Upon arrival at the center, before and after snacks and meals, before and after handling food, after toileting, before and after administering medication, and as needed throughout the day. - Coughing/Sneezing: The use of disposable tissues is encouraged in covering coughs and sneezes.
-Covered wastebaskets are readily available for immediate disposal of used tissues.
-Hands and any other surfaces impacted will be washed. - Diapering/toileting: Children of all ages are actively engaged as partners in the activities of diapering and toilet learning.
+- Hand washing with soap and water: Upon arrival at the center, before and after snacks and meals, before and after handling food, after toileting, before administering medication, and as needed through the day. - Coughing/sneezing: The use of disposable tissues is encouraged in covering coughs and sneezes.
+Covered waste baskets are readily available for immediate disposal of used tissues.
+Hands and other surfaces impacted will be washed. - Diapering/Toileting: Children of all ages are actively engaged as partners in the activities of diapering and toilet learning.
 Children and staff discuss what is taking place during diapering.
 Children are encouraged to use the toilet when they become developmentally ready and when the family initiates the process at home.
-Staff will work closely with you to create consistent routines for your child during this process.
+Staff will work closely to work with you to create consistent routines for your child during this process.

-We understand that illnesses are unavoidable in the child care setting.
+We understand that illnesses are unavoidable in the childcare setting.
 We will always do our best to work with our families to keep all our children healthy and in attendance.
-To prevent the spread of disease, please keep your child home if they have a contagious illness.
+To prevent the spread of disease, please keep you child home if they have a contagious illness.